 Dexter Perkins Biography

-Dexter Perkins was author of History of the Monroe Doctrine (rev. ed., 1955), The United States and the Caribbean (1947), and Charles Evans Hughes and American Democratic Statesmanship (1956).
+Dexter Perkins (June 20, 1889–May 12, 1984) was author of History of the Monroe Doctrine (rev. ed., 1955), The United States and the Caribbean (1947), and Charles Evans Hughes and American Democratic Statesmanship (1956).
 He was a professor of history at Cornell University at the time of his presidency.

 The Monroe doctrine, 1823-1826, by Dexter Perkins.
 Cambridge: Harvard University Press; London: H. Milford, Oxford University Press, 1932